 Tara has experience in working with the NHS and working in the Private Sector.
 She engages in training regularly so she is able to use the most up to date evidence based approaches when working with clients, and so because of this, Tara makes sure each treatment plan is designed for each individual client.
 She has a Post-graduate Diploma in CBT and a BSc in Psychology.
 She also has an MSc in occupational Psychology.
 When working as an Occupational Psychologist Tara’s aim is to help organisations get the best performance from their employees while working in areas such as leadership, culture and change.

-Tara also conducts Psychometric testing which is the process of measuring relevant strengths and weaknesses to assess employment suitability.
+Tara McCloskey also conducts Psychometric testing which is the process of measuring relevant strengths and weaknesses to assess employment suitability.
 This helps us gain an accurate reading of the candidate’s cognitive personality/behavioural style.